BSc (Hons) Construction Management

 Our Careers & Employability service is there to help you make decisions and plan the next steps towards a bright future.
 From finding work or further study to working out your interests, skills and aspirations, they can provide you with the expert information, advice and guidance you need.

-Opportunities for construction managers exist within the construction industry in many varied contexts, from ‘new-build’ developments to heritage and refurbishment projects of all scales and types.
-No two construction projects are the same, and construction managers are likely to spend as much time on-site as they are at their desks.
+Opportunities for construction managers exist within the construction industry in many varied contexts, from ‘new-build’ developments to heritage and refurbishment projects of all scales and types – developing a career as a construction manager can therefore lead to many rewarding experiences, not least due to the fact that no two construction projects are the same, and that construction managers are likely to spend as much time on site as they are at their desks.
 These circumstances mean that a career in construction management can often be challenging, particularly rewarding, but never routine.

 Fees & funding